 The International Journal of Climate Change: Impacts and Responses encourages the widest range of submissions and aims to foster the highest standards of intellectual excellence.

 Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research published in The International Journal of Climate Change: Impacts and Responses.

 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.

 We take seriously the “peer” of “peer review.”
 After having work accepted for publication, authors become reviewers, making the journal truly the collaborative work of a Research Network.
-For their constructive contribution to other Research Network members’ work, reviewers are listed as Associate Editors in the journal.
+For their constructive contribution to other Research Network members’ work, reviewers are acknowledged annually as Reviewers in the journal.

 We don’t put undue weight on institutional affiliation, stage in career, previous publishing experience, national origins, or disciplinary perspective.
 If the article is excellent, it will be considered for publication.